Manuel Bernabé: Literature

-After graduating from law, Bernabe joined the newspaper La Democracia and then La Vanguardia before becoming a contributor to Excelsior.
+After graduating from law, Bernabé joined the newspaper La Democracia and then La Vanguardia before becoming a contributor to Excelsior.
 He taught Spanish at the University of Santo Tomas, University of the Philippines, Far Eastern University, Philippine Law School and Colegio de San Juan de Letran.

-Bernabe was a lyric poet, and the usual subject of his poems are festivals and celebrations although he can cover any subject.
+Bernabé was a lyric poet, and the usual subject of his poems are festivals and celebrations although he can cover any subject.
 The collection of poems written by him is titled Cantos del Tropico.
-Another book by Bernabe that also contains his writings is the Perfil de Cresta, which includes his translation of Omar Khayyam's Rubaiyat and Claro M. Recto's portico.
-Bernabe's other poems are: No Mas Amor Que El Tuyo, El Imposible, Canta Poeta, Castidad, Mi Adios a Ilo-ilo and España en Filipinas.
+Another book by Bernabé that also contains his writings is the Perfil de Cresta, which includes his translation of Omar Khayyam's Rubaiyat and Claro M. Recto's portico.
+Bernabé's other poems are: No Mas Amor Que El Tuyo, El Imposible, Canta Poeta, Castidad, Mi Adios a Ilo-ilo and España en Filipinas.

-In a balagtasan where he and Jesus Balmori fought on the subject of El Recuerdo y el Olvido, no winner was revealed because they were both good but in the sound of applause after the balagtasan, it appeared that Bernabe attracted the audience.
+In a balagtasan where he and Jesus Balmori fought on the subject of El Recuerdo y el Olvido, no winner was revealed because they were both good but in the sound of applause after the balagtasan, it appeared that Bernabé attracted the audience.

 Politics

-As a politician, Bernabe was elected as a representative from the 1st district of Rizal in 1928 and served for one term until 1931.
+As a politician, Bernabé was elected as a representative from the 1st district of Rizal in 1928 and served for one term until 1931.
 He retired from politics and returned to La Vanguardia.
 He was appointed technical assistant for Filipino–Spanish Relations at Malacañang, serving from 1943 to 1947.

 He was later appointed head of the National Library of the Philippines in the 1950s, where he translated Marcelo H. del Pilar's writings to Tagalog.

 Awards

-As early as 1913, Bernabe had already won three awards from three different organizations for his works Himno al Sagrado Corazon de Jesus, El Zapote, and España en Filipinas.
+As early as 1913, Bernabé had already won three awards from three different organizations for his works Himno al Sagrado Corazon de Jesus, El Zapote, and España en Filipinas.

 In 1926, he and Balmori were awarded the Premio Zóbel for their work Hombre y mujer.
 Because of his efforts to use the Spanish language as a medium of writing, he was conferred the award El Yugo y las Flechas in 1940 and Order of Isabella the Catholic in 1953.
 He was honored at the University of Santo Tomas as the best poet in Spanish in 1950.